 “When did you learn about investing?”
 Maggie asked, working on a salad of young greens.

-“That happened a short while later, when my parents encouraged me to open a savings account at the local bank,” I said, smiling at the memory.
-“I remember that treasured little blue passbook and how I would watch the column of handwritten numbers grow every time I went into the bank to collect my interest.”
+“That happened a short while later when my parents encouraged me to open a savings account at the local bank,” I said, smiling at the memory.
+“I remember that treasured little blue passbook and how I would watch the column of handwritten numbers grow every time I went to the bank to collect my interest.”